ray-islam/treasury-label-verifier/README.md

 - Detects the `GOVERNMENT WARNING` section in the OCR text and extracts a fixed-length snippet for review.
 - Surfaces whether a warning was found and allows side-by-side comparison with the expected text.

-A production system would need to enforce the exact wording and formatting required by TTB regulations (e.g., the standard health warning text and `GOVERNMENT WARNING:` in all caps).[web:648]
+A production system would need to enforce the exact wording and formatting required by TTB regulations (e.g., the standard health warning text and `GOVERNMENT WARNING:` in all caps).

 **No backend / no storage**
 The app is a fully stateless frontend prototype: